2023 Solar Incentives Guide for Silver Lake, NC - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Rebates, or cash back after a purchase, are typically applied before any solar tax credits are calculated.
-Rebates can be provided by your local utility company, by your county or by your state.
+- Rebates: Rebates, or cash back after a purchase, are normally applied before any solar tax credits are calculated.
+Solar rebates may be given by your local utility company, by your state or by your county.

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022 and will be finished by the end of 2032.
-The credit percentage will then begin to decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now titled the Clean Energy Credit.
+Homeowners can now receive a credit equal to 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
+The credit percentage will then begin to decrease yearly until the Clean Energy Credit ends in 2035.
+The expansion to the program also makes credits for energy storage systems even easier to claim, beginning in 2023.

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to get in touch with your local Silver Lake solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to speak with your local Silver Lake solar panel installers directly.

 State & Local Solar Incentives